 fluid collections in interstitia...

-Acute pancreatitis refers to acute inflammation of the pancreas and is a potentially life threatening condition.
+Acute pancreatitis is an acute inflammation of the pancreas and is a potentially life-threatening condition.

 The diagnosis of acute pancreatitis is made by fulfilling two of the following three criteria 8: